 A back up out of a wash tub basin usually means the strainer is clogged and needs to be cleaned.
-This a case where a homeowner can it themselves.
-If you do not have a strainer of the drain, install one.
+This is a case where a homeowner can do it themselves.
+If you do not already have a strainer on the drain inlet, install one.
 In other cases sediment and debris may have clogged the trap under the basin.
 You can try a plunger, but you may need additional help.
-Frequently a trap clog requires an electric snake, or the trap to be removed and cleaned by hand.
+Frequently a trap clog requires an electric snake, or for the trap to be removed and cleaned by hand.
 It’s usually best to hire a pro for these “seemingly” easy chores.

 In some cases a wash tub basin back up is a sign of something more serious.
 If the basin is the lowest plumbing fixture in your basement, then it is the easiest way for backed up sewer water to escape.
 In those cases the clog or defect may be further down the line in your drain system.
-This becomes another case where a backed up sewer line in basement cause, doesn’t match its obvious appearance.
+This becomes another case where the cause of backed up sewer line in basement drains, doesn’t match the obvious appearance.

-Washing machines can sometimes back up, and can involve a large volume of water.
-The first step is shut off the machine, and not panic.
+Washing machines can sometimes back up, and this can involve a large volume of water.
+The first step is to shut off the machine, and not panic.
 In many cases a strainer on the drain hose may have become clogged.
 That is an easy fix.
 A drain hose can be connected into a wash tub basin, or a branch line drain.
-If either is backed, revert back to the paragraph above.
+If either is backed up, revert back to the paragraph above.
 In all likelihood it is a trap stoppage.

 A floor drain back up in your basement is almost never due to the floor drain.
-As most floor drains rarely take in any water, the usual problem is the opposite.
+That is because most floor drains rarely take in any water, the usual problem is the opposite.
 That is to say, the drain and trap dry out, then let in sewer gases.
 The cure for that is simply dumping some clean water into the drain to refill the trap.

-The simplest sewer trap back up is when the trap itself is clogged.
-That is cured by opening the street side plug, then the house side plug. that is done to allow any sewer water backed up under the basement floor to escape over the trap itself.
-Then the belly of the trap can be cleared out.
+The simplest sewer trap back up to cure is when the trap itself is clogged.
+That is cured by opening the street side plug, then the house side plug.
+This is done to allow any sewer water backed up under the basement floor to escape over the trap itself.
+Then the belly of the trap (the bottom of the U shape of the trap) can be cleared out.
 Again, this is task best left to a professional to avoid a flood of sewer water.

-In other cases there may be a clog down the line of the main house sewer.
+In other cases there may be a clog down the line from the main house sewer.
 In yet other cases the trap itself may be worn.
 The sewer trap may have to be replaced, or the plugs replaced.
-A quick fix handy special usually is just a waste of time, and frequently results in sewer gases escaping into your home.
+A “quick fix” handyman special usually is just a waste of time, and frequently results in sewer gases escaping into your home.

 Cures For A Backed Up Sewer Line In Basement

 If you have periodic back ups routine maintenance by a drain cleaning professional is a great idea.
-A maintenance program is pre-scheduled annually before you have a problem.
+A maintenance program can be pre-scheduled annually before you have a problem.
 In addition, it is always at a discounted rate to a “one time” emergency call.

 A water tight sewer house trap with tight fitting plugs is a vital key to keeping a dry basement.
 Sewer traps do become worn over the years, especially if you’ve had frequent sewer back ups and cleanings.
 Even more frequently the plugs become worn and ill fitting.
 Click this link to learn even more about your sewer trap.